Identity collectors - Gather objects associated with a visitor

 Register the Identity collector

-Now that the Identity collector is in place, it can be registered.
+Now that the Identity collector is in place, we can register it.

 1. Create a new DataProtectionRegistrationModule class in ~/Features/DataProtection/Shared folder of the TrainingGuides.Web project.